-In this work we give sufficient criteria in terms of the function $M$, which yield the exponential stability of the evolutionary problem.
+In this work we give sufficient criteria for the exponential stability of the evolutionary problem in terms of the function $M$.
 The study of stability issues for differential equations, which goes back to Lyapunov (see \cite{ljapunov1992general} for a survey), has become a very active field of research for many decades and there exist numerous works dealing with this topic.
 We just like to mention some standard approaches to exponential stability.
 The first strategy goes back to Lyapunov.
-The aim is to find a suitable function (a so-called Lyapunov function) yielding a certain differential inequality, which allows to derive statements about the asymptotic behavior of solutions of the differential equation.
+The aim is to find a suitable function (a so-called Lyapunov function) yielding a certain differential inequality which allows to derive statements about the asymptotic behavior of solutions of the differential equation.
 A second approach, which applies to linear differential equations, is based on the theory of semigroups.
 In this framework different criteria for exponential stability were derived in terms of the semigroup or its generator, e.g. Datko's Lemma (\cite{Datko_1970} or \cite[p.
 300]{engel2000one}), Gearharts Theorem (\cite{Gearhart_1978} or \cite[p.
 302]{engel2000one}) or the Spectral Mapping Theorem (see \cite[p.
 302, Theorem 1.10]{engel2000one}).
-A third approach uses the Fourier- or the Laplace-transform of a solution to derive statements of their asymptotics.
+A third approach uses the Fourier or the Laplace transform of a solution to derive statements of their asymptotics.
 These methods are sometimes referred to as Frequency Domain Methods.
-In our framework it seems to be appropriate to employ the last approach, since, by the definition of $\mathcal{M}$, methods of vector-valued complex analysis are at hand through the Laplace-transformation.
+In our framework it seems to be appropriate to employ the last approach, since, by the definition of $\mathcal{M}$, methods of vector-valued complex analysis are at hand through the Fourier-Laplace transformation.
 Note that, due to the general structure of evolutionary equations, the results apply to a broad class of differential equations, such as differential-algebraic equations, equations with memory effects or integro-differential equations, where semigroup methods may be difficult to apply.